 Private veterinarians can be involved in the programs below.

 Subsidies are available to support private veterinary investigations into livestock diseases where an infectious agent is a potential cause.

 Livestock disease surveillance programs in South Australia are aimed at maintaining South Australia’s highly regarded animal health status.
 Programs cover all livestock species, including cattle, sheep, goats, horses, alpacas, pigs and poultry.
 Wildlife disease surveillance is also conducted.

 Find out more about Livestock Disease Surveillance.

 Accreditation Program for Australian Veterinarians

 The Accreditation Program for Australian Veterinarians (APAV) allows private veterinarians to take part in government sponsored programs.

 Learn more about the APAV on the Animal Health Australia website.

 Private vets and animal disease response

-Private veterinarians can be employed by state or territory governments as:
+During an emergency animal disease response, private veterinarians may be employed by state or territory governments as: